huboqiang/NOMeSeq/README.md

 A pipeline which could processing from raw fastq reads to result of NORM-seq for both DNA methylation(WCG) and the accessibility of DNA (GCH).

 First, before this pipeline in a server, make sure the required modules were installed.
 If not, running the following scripts for deploying.

+Remember, DO USE the **right version** of the software listed below, or some bugs would be introduced.

 ```bash
 mkdir install_packages